DoctorAnsem/DigimonWorld2Resurrection/README.md

 ## SOUNDTRACK
-A selection of the greatest hits added to Resurrection will become available on 24th of December, 2024 on this playlist: https://youtube.com/playlist?list=PLXOyJr2hYj3565k5Xxb70Wliv8d3lnBR-
+A selection of the greatest hits added to Resurrection is available as of 24th of December, 2024 on this playlist: https://youtube.com/playlist?list=PLXOyJr2hYj3565k5Xxb70Wliv8d3lnBR-